TRUFFLE INOCULATED TREES

 The nursery where the trees are inoculated and grown is operated under strict quarantine and hygiene conditions to ensure a high standard of quality control.
 The actual inoculation process is based on a French system, modified to meet local hygiene and quarantine requirements.

-Trees are grown from seed for 12 to 18 months up to approximately 20 cm in height in carefully managed conditions to ensure a high level of mycorrhization (establishment of the fungi on the root).
-They are sold with every chance of producing truffles, given correct, and on-going, management.
+Trees are grown from seed for 12 to 18 months up to approximately 20 cm in height (depending on tree species) in carefully managed conditions to ensure a high level of mycorrhization (establishment of the fungi on the root).
+The seedlings are sold with every chance of producing truffles, given correct, and on-going, management.

 PLANTING YOUR TREES